Master of Public Administration

 Graduates of the Master of Public Administration degree program will be able to:

-PLO 1: Explain and discuss the salient concepts of public administration theory, research, and practice.
+- PLO 1: Apply knowledge of public administration theory, research, and practice.

 In order to earn the MPA degree, graduate students must complete the following required courses while achieving a minimum cumulative grade-point average (GPA) of 3.0:

 |ORGS 540||Conflict Resolution and Labor Negotiations||3|